grincc/agenda/notes/2022-05-24-community-meeting-notes.md

 __dtavarez__ :  Forum?

-__anynomous__ : Sure, mabye we should also make a seperate bounty page at the grincc github page.
+__anynomous__ : Sure, mabye we should also make a separate bounty page at the grincc github page.
 Both

 __cekickafa__ : Excuse me but locating ip ,geo doesnt hinders privacy?